AlaskaAirlines/AuroDesignTokens/README.md

 1. iOS
 1. Sketch (specifically color palette generation)

-### The gulpfile
+### Example ./gulpfile.js

 The `./gulpfile.js` file is an example build pipeline that will consume the Orion Design Tokens and create the resources for a production project.
+It is not used for any production or recommended for use outside this project.

 See code comments for information as to the Gulp tasks.

-### Webpack

-A Webpack pipeline is supported.
-See **Install w/Webpack** for more information.

 ### Run this example locally